nazunalika/linux-guide-and-hints/docs/el/freeipa.md

       creating higher maintenance

 !!! note "Trust Information"
-    If you are in a mixed environment (both Windows and Linux/UNIX), it is recommended to setup a trust between FreeIPA and Active Directory.
+    If you are in a mixed environment (both Windows and Linux/UNIX), it may prove useful to setup a trust between FreeIPA and Active Directory.
-    Because of this, they will need to be in different domains (eg, example.com and ipa.example.com, or example.com and example.net).
-This way, you do not have to create duplicate users if a windows user logs into Linux resources nor use winsync.
+    If this is the case, they will need to be in different domains (e.g., example.com and ipa.example.com, or example.com and example.net).

+    If you are in a larger environment, it may be detrimental instead.
+In this case, having a way to keep users in sync between AD and IPA might be the better option.
+This is because AD lookups can be resource intensive, and a large AD environment can slow down performance or not work at all without sssd tuning.

     All trust information is in [this section](#active-directory-trust)